How to remove vowels from a string in Python

 print(f"{name} → {generate_username(name)}")

-• The result is then passed to your remove_vowels() function.
+full_name.replace(" ", "")strips out all spaces. - The result is then passed to the

-• Finally, the code truncates the string to 10 characters with [:10] and converts it to lowercase using .lower() for a consistent format.
+remove_vowels()function. - Finally, the code truncates the string to 10 characters using the slice operator

 Creating a simplified phonetic algorithm with remove_vowels()